RY - Recreate Yourself

-How To Spot A Fake GHD
+How To Spot A Fake GHD Hair Straightener

 Counterfeits have long been the bane of all legitimate businesses – and those involved in high quality, highly sought after brands are mostly targeted by counterfeit schemers because they can ride on the brand’s reputation and success.

-THE POWER OF GHD
+THE POWER OF THE GHD BRAND

 The power of the GHD brand has drawn the attention of criminal counterfeiters – just as other incredibly successful brands including Louis Vuitton, Chanel and Gucci have been targeted by counterfeiters.